 Cell Microsystems, Inc. is a biotechnology company based in Research Triangle Park, North Carolina, that focuses on developing, manufacturing, and commercializing innovative tools for single-cell biology.
 Founded in 2010, the company is known for its proprietary CellRaft™ Technology, which allows for the efficient sorting and isolation of single cells under standard culture conditions, preserving their unperturbed phenotypes and high viability.
 This technology is complemented by an automated imaging platform, enabling real-time selection and tracking of individual cells throughout imaging, collection, and downstream analysis.
 By facilitating single-cell isolation from small and valuable samples, Cell Microsystems provides scalable solutions that make advanced cell separation technology accessible to laboratories, enhancing the capabilities of researchers in single-cell research and genomics.

-Celldom, Inc. is a research tools company based in Durham, North Carolina, established in 2016.
-It specializes in single-cell analysis technology aimed at enhancing research, drug discovery, and development by revealing the diversity within cell populations.
-The company's flagship product, the TrapTx Analyzer System, integrates phenotypic and genomic data on a large scale, allowing for the identification and characterization of rare cells that are crucial in various biological pathways and diseases.
-Celldom focuses on applications in oncology, immunology, and stem cell biology, providing innovative solutions that enable researchers to automate the analysis of cellular heterogeneity effectively.
+Celldom, Inc. is a research tools company specializing in single-cell analysis technology aimed at enhancing research, drug discovery, and development by revealing diversity within cell populations.
+Founded in 2016 and based in Durham, North Carolina, the company has developed the TrapTx Analyzer System, a cutting-edge platform that integrates phenotypic and genomic data at a large scale, capable of analyzing tens of thousands of cells in a single experiment.
+This technology is instrumental in identifying and characterizing rare cells that are crucial to understanding biological pathways and diseases.
+Celldom focuses on applying its innovative solutions primarily in the fields of oncology, immunology, and stem cell biology.

 DILIsym Services